arathibiju/Handwritten-Digit-Recognition/README.md

  `pip list`

- > Install the necessary libraries for this project
+ **5. Install the necessary libraries for this project**

- >> If you don't have a CUDA-Enabled GPU (Nvidia Graphics Card), then run this command:
+ > If you don't have a CUDA-Enabled GPU (Nvidia Graphics Card), then run this command:

  `pip install PyQt5 torch torchvision numpy matplotlib opencv-python`

->> If you have a CUDA-Enabled GPU and want to use it
+> If you have a CUDA-Enabled GPU and want to use it
->>> If you have a GTX graphics card: Then CUDA 10.2 is likely the best version for you
+>> If you have a GTX graphics card: Then CUDA 10.2 is likely the best version for you

 ```bash
  pip install PyQt5 numpy matplot